HIV/AIDS Twinning Center Program

 AIHA’s Multi-pillar Approach to HSS/HRH

-Using a multi-pillar approach for HRH strengthening, AIHA increases the number and quality of trained physicians, nurses, mid-level health professionals, managers, biomedical technicians, pharmacists, and other allied health staff, who are then integrated into national and local health systems where they provide quality HIV/AIDS-related services.
+Using a multi-pillar approach for HRH strengthening, AIHA increased the number and quality of trained physicians, nurses, mid-level health professionals, managers, biomedical technicians, pharmacists, and other allied health staff, who were then integrated into national and local health systems where they provide quality HIV/AIDS-related services.